peterhry/peterhrynkow.com/_posts/2019-01-01-testing-molecules.md

 ### Testing Molecules

-Action creators, reducers, and selectors are like atoms that when combined with a component create a molecule.
+Action creators, reducers, and selectors are like atoms that when combined with a component create a connected component molecule.

 Here's an example: